 Political campaigns can benefit from a variety of features that Facebook offers.
 However, many political candidates make the mistake of using Facebook as if it were a personal account and neglect the power of advertising on the platform.

-There are many types of Facebook ads to choose from when promoting your message or campaign.
+There are various types of Facebook ads to choose from when promoting your political message.
 You promote your message through an ad on a user’s timeline or in a sponsored post that will show up in their newsfeed.

 Facebook requires verification if you want to run political advertising through the platform.
 Being authorized means that others can see your ads and your ad budget for your account.
-Even if you do not plan on running any advertising, it’s a good idea to verify yourself and become authorized.
-Learn more about Facebook ad authorization.
+Even if you do not plan on running any advertising, it’s a good idea to verify yourself for future opportunities.

 Use video to engage the public

 Creating video today is easier than ever.
+Videos, especially live streams, are effective for addressing local issues and engaging directly with constituents.
 Anyone with a smart phone can record and even edit video on the go.
 Live streaming is more popular than ever through services like Facebook Live.

 Create visual content for more attention

 There are many types of visual content.
 Infographics are a popular format that brands use on social media.
-A good infographic is informative, well-designed, and visually appealing.
-They can be shared on social media with a click of the button or copied into an email with ease.
+Infographics are a popular format to communicate complex political messages.
+An effective infographic should be informative and visually appealing.
+They can be shared on social media, embedded in a web page, or copied into an email with ease.

 - Good visuals should be part of your overall content strategy.
 Online tools such as Canva make it easy to create these types of graphics.